Kun009/Serverless-Financial-Tracker-on-AWS/README.md

 ### Lambda Function:
 + Deploy the Lambda function using your preferred method (AWS SAM, Serverless Framework, or via the AWS Console).
-+Set an environment variable finance_tracker if needed.
++ Set an environment variable finance_tracker if needed.
-+Ensure the Lambda function returns CORS headers.
++ Ensure the Lambda function returns CORS headers.

 ### API Gateway:
 + Create a new REST API in API Gateway.